fnkzhang/codereview/README.md

 pip install -r requirements.txt

+## Setting up Google Cloud

+Go to https://console.cloud.google.com/welcome/ and click "Create or Select a Project".
+Then click on "New Project".
+Give your project a name and click create.
+Copy your project id.

+Find all instances of os.environ["GCLOUD_PROJECT"] = "codereview-413200" and change it to your project id.
+These are located in codereview/api-server-flask/api/utils/buckets.py and codereview/api-server-flask/api/cloudSql.py

+Make sure you have Application Default Credentials set up so you can run the program: https://cloud.google.com/docs/authentication/provide-credentials-adc

+Place them in codereview/api-server-flask/api/credentials/googlecreds.json

+### How to Setup Cloud SQL

+Go to Google Cloud -> SQL and click Create Instance.
+Select MySql.
+Give your instance a name and password.
+Save these.

+Go to codereview/api-server-flask/api/cloudSql.py

+Change the instance_connection_name, db_user, db_pass, and db_name to your values.
+Instance connection name has the format (YourProjectID):(YourRegion):(YourDatabaseName).

+To work with cloud sql locally, you will need to use cloud-sql-proxy to connect to the cloud sql db from a local port.

+follow the tutorial provided by Google: https://cloud.google.com/sql/docs/mysql/connect-auth-proxy

+Download the cloud sql proxy file given and place it in a folder you can access in terminal later.

+To run the program, you will type:

+.\cloud-sql-proxy.exe --address 0.0.0.0 --port 5000 (YourProjectID):(YourRegion):(YourDatabaseName)

+Now, you can communicated with cloud sql from your port 5000 which is the port our Backend API runs.

+## How to Setup Google Buckets
+Go to https://console.cloud.google.com/storage/ and select your project for the app.
+Click on create bucket.

+Give your bucket a name and click create.
+Change the BUCKET_NAME variable in codereview/api-server-flask/api/utils/buckets.py to your bucket's name.

+## Setting up Github Oath App

+Create a Github Oauth app https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app

+You do not have a Homepage URL or Authorization callback URL right now, so wait until later.

+Create a github_oath_credentials.json, a json file of format {"client-id": (Your Oauth App's client-id), "client-secret":  (Your Oath App's client-secret)} and place it in api-server-flask/api/credentials.

 ## Building Docker Containers and Deploying to Google Cloud
 Go here to install docker for your machine: https://docs.docker.com/engine/install/